Langtang, Helambu and Manaslu were the three trekking areas hardest hit by the 2015 earthquake and aftershocks. It was horrific.

 - days are short, especially in the gorge, in November.
 There’s much more light in the Spring.

 - the reputation is “generally easy hiking” on good trails with a light pack.
-Some challenging, potentially dangerous sidetrips possible.
+Some challenging, potentially dangerous sidetrips should be considered.
 Know that Langtang is not all that easy.
 There are many more ups and downs than you’d expect.

 - be clear — you might have to QUIT if by bad luck or rushed ascent you suffer altitude sickness (Acute Mountain Sickness or AMS).